Serene Funeral Planning

 You can telephone us using the specified telephone numbers on our website under the Contact Tab and your call will be recorded for training, quality and regulatory purposes.
 We pride ourselves in complete customer care and this gives us the opportunity to continuously improve and monitor our customer experience.
 You can also email us or write to us.

-We are required to contact you at least annually to review your plan and make any amendments you may wish to make.
-This contact will be made via telephone, email, SMS, depending on your stated preferences.
+We are required to make contact with you every three years to remind you about your plan and give you the opportunity to make any amendments you may wish to.
+This contact will be made via email or letter depending on your stated preferences.

-1. You are free to access and browse our website at your convenience and do not have to provide any personal information/data, however I would like to refer you to the ‘Cookies’ section set out within this privacy policy.
-Some “ cookies” are required in order to allow you to navigate our site.
-You can always control the “cookies” we use by clicking here.
+1. You are free to access and browse our website at your convenience and do not have to provide any personal information/data, however I would like to refer you to the ‘Cookies’ section within this privacy policy.
+Some “cookies” are required in order to allow you to navigate our site.

 2. The information or data that we collect from you may include the following details: